-There is wide agreement in the literature that "reflection" is a critical component in the methodology of action research (AR).
-This paper argues that there is little practical guidance for information systems researchers on how to carry out the process of reflection.
-The work is presented in the context of a case study of innovation in APC-MGE Ireland, a subsidiary of the critical power and cooling services division of the Schneider Electric Corporation.
-The paper describes the utilization of a novel form of action research recently proposed to the IS community by Mårtensson & Lee which they call dialogical AR.
-The study proposes to make a contribution by providing a questionnaire to assist the process on reflection in the course of AR cycles.
-The instrument was developed from engagement with the psychology literature and is suggested as a methodological plug-in to the Principles of Canonical Action Research.
+There is wide agreement in the literature that "reflection" is a critical component of any good research, but certainly in the methodology of action research (AR).
+Despite consensus regarding its importance, this paper argues that there is little practical guidance for management researchers on how to carry out the process of reflection.
+The work is presented in the context of a case study of innovation in APC Ireland, a subsidiary of the critical power and cooling services division of the Schneider Electric Corporation.
+The study proposes to make a contribution by providing a questionnaire to assist the process of reflection in the course of AR cycles.
+The questionnaire provides a structured mechanism to assist both the practitioner and researcher.
+The instrument was developed from engagement with the psychology literature and it is suggested as a methodological plug-in to Davison et al.'s Principles of Canonical Action Research.